LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/objects-and-math/studio.rst

    ``idNumbers`` array.
 Review the
    :ref:`Combining Math Methods <random-array-item>` section if you need a reminder on how to do this.
 #.
-Use the function to select three ID numbers.
-Store these selections in a
+Call the function three times to select three ID numbers.
+Store these
-   new array, making sure to avoid repeated numbers.
+   selections in a new array, making sure to avoid repeated numbers.
 No animal can be selected more than once!
 #.
 Use a template literal to print, ``'____, ____, and ____ are going to
    space!'`` Fill in the blanks with the names of the selected animals.